FIDUCEO/FCDR_MVIRISRF/srf/README.md

     srf_METx_YYYYDDD_YYYYDDD_vvvv-ttttttt_mmmmm_nn

-contains in-flight relative MVIRI VIS spectral response function retrieved for the Meteosat-'x' satellite.
-The first date `YYYYDDD` of the folder name designates the begin of the retrieval period, the second date designates its (exclusive) end.
+contains the in-flight relative MVIRI VIS spectral response function retrieved for the Meteosat-'x' satellite.
+The first date `YYYYDDD` of the folder name designates the begin of the retrieval period, the second date designates its end.
 Each file

     srf_METx_yyyyddd_yyyyddd_vvvv-ttttttt_mmmmm_nn.dat

 included with such a folder provides the relative MVIRI VIS spectral response function for a certain day `ddd` of the year `yyyy`.

-The simple text file format has been defined by EUMETSAT and FastOpt GmbH and starts with a header that provides basic information on the retrieval.
+The plain text format of the file has been defined by EUMETSAT and FastOpt GmbH.
+It starts with a header that provides basic information on the retrieval.
 For example:

     &HEADER
       CAL_COEFFICIENT             =  0.181811E+001 !
 W m-2 sr-1 µm-1